Welcome to our Music Page

 - Maintain and continually update a catalogue of recordings from music days, concerts and lessons.

 In lessons teachers assess progress towards the learning objectives they have set pupils and shared with them, and use their judgements to adjust future work.
 Summative assessments are used to guide progress of individual pupils in music, mostly carried out informally by teachers in the course of their teaching, or through use of video and audio recordings.
-These are recorded in the class’s Curriculum Subject Assessment Book.

 The Songwriting Charity